-- Physiotherapy commencing at 3-5 days post-op - Protect surgical repair - o It is crucial to allow the shoulder's soft and bony structures to repair. - o 12 Weeks is required for sufficient tendon to bone healing post operatively - o Avoid Over stressing subscapularis repair - Range of motion must be achieved before strengthening - o Gaining ROM too slowly may result in longer stiffness. - Strengthening when full range of movement is not available can lead to compensatory movement strategies and faulty muscle activation, and risks failed tissue repair (NO strengthening until 12 weeks.) - Exercises should not reproduce pain
+- Physiotherapy commencing at 3-5 days post-op - Protect surgical repair - o It is crucial to allow the shoulder's soft and bony structures to repair. - o 14 Weeks is required for sufficient tendon, graft to bone healing post operatively - Avoid Over stressing subscapularis repair - Range of motion must be achieved before strengthening - o Gaining ROM too slowly may result in longer stiffness. - Strengthening when full range of movement is not available can lead to compensatory movement strategies and faulty muscle activation, and risks failed tissue repair (NO strengthening until 12 weeks.) - o Exercises must not reproduce pain